atlas-runtime/atlas-guides/setup_atlas.md

 All scripts in this guide assume that are being executed from  `$ATLAS_ROOT/atlas-client`
 ### Hash Example

-The simplest way to try out `atlas` is executing remotely `SHA512`, that performs the respective hash function to the input data.
+The simplest way to try out atlas is executing remotely `SHA512`, that performs the respective hash function to the input data.
 The file JavaScript file is located at `$ATLAS_ROOT/atlas-client/macro/crypto/streaming.js`
 To run it **locally and sequentially**, you would call it using `--local` flag:
 ```sh
 $ATLAS_ROOT/quickjs/src/qjs daemon.sh --local --file macro/crypto/streaming.js
 ```
-To run it **remotely** and assuming you have two servers and two local workers:
+To run it **remotely** and assuming you have two servers and two local threads:
 ```sh
 # On the remote workers on the ports of your choice (7000, 7001 in my case)
 ./app -p 7001